pavax/adguard_everywhere/README.md

 5. Add Port Forwarding on your Router
-  - Add a Port Forwarding on your router for the UDP Port 51829 to the Docker Host IP.
+  - Add a Port Forwarding on your router for the UDP port that you configured for `WIREGURAD_PORT` to the Docker Host IP using the same port.

 ## Environment Variables